American Valarie Allman won the gold in the women’s discus throw event while competing in wet conditions in Tokyo.

-The seven-time All-American at Stanford failed her second and third attempts, threw 64.76 meters on her fourth and then recorded 66.87 meters on her fifth, which was the third longest throw of the day.
+The native of Delaware, N.J., failed her second and third attempts, threw 64.76 meters on her fourth and then recorded 66.87 meters on her fifth, which was the third-longest throw of the day.
 She then failed on her sixth attempt, but it did not matter as her first throw was the best of the field.

 Germany’s Kristin Pudenz won silver and Cuba’s Yaime Perez won bronze.

 She beat out Croatia’s Sandra Perkovic who entered the event as the two-time defending Olympic champion.

 World record holder Sydney McLaughlin and U.S. superstar Dalilah Muhammad conquered inclement weather to each qualify for the women’s 400m hurdles final.